apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 -->

 The [hello-samza](https://github.com/apache/samza-hello-samza) project is designed to get started with your first Samza job.
-In this tutorial, we will learn how to run a Samza application using zookeeper deployment model.
+In this tutorial, we will learn how to run a Samza application using ZooKeeper deployment model.

 ### Get the Code